 It’s not uncommon for people with bipolar disorder to stop taking their medications.
 The reasons often include:

 When you partner with a treatment facility like Footprints to Recovery to treat your bipolar, we’ll work with you to find the best treatment path for your situation and your preferences.
-Our goal is to get you feeling well, no matter how long it takes.
+Our goal is for you to feel well, no matter how long it takes.

 Psychotherapies